Welcome Letter from the Provost

 Welcome to Old Dominion University!
 Located in the Hampton Roads Metropolitan area of coastal Virginia, you will find Old Dominion University to be a vibrant and active community of scholars and students.

 We are committed to the success of our students.
 Our Student Success Center serves as the central venue for undergraduate students to locate all of the services they need to ensure their progress from the moment they enter Old Dominion University through graduation and beyond.
-We offer a broad range of undergraduate degree programs in our colleges of Arts and Letters, Business, Education, Engineering and Technology, Health Sciences, and Sciences.
+We offer a broad range of undergraduate degree programs in our colleges of Arts and Letters, Business, Education and Professional Studies, Engineering and Technology, Health Sciences, and Sciences.
 Interdisciplinary options are also available.
-Our new LeADERS program provides a pathway for students to participate in high impact learning activities in- and outside of the classroom.
+Our LeADERS program provides a pathway for students to participate in high impact learning activities in- and outside of the classroom.
 Specifically, the program encourages undergraduate students to incorporate Leadership, ePortfolios, Academic Internships, Diversity, Entrepreneurship, Research, and Service learning (LeADERS) courses and experiences into their degree program.
 ODU students also participate in study abroad programs in Europe, South Africa, Australia, Korea and many other international destinations.

-Old Dominion University’s main campus is located in the city of Norfolk, but the ODU community extends well beyond, with Regional Higher Education Centers in Virginia Beach, Hampton and Portsmouth.
+Old Dominion University’s main campus is located in the city of Norfolk, but the ODU community extends well beyond, with three Regional Higher Education Centers: the Virginia Beach Center, the Peninsula Center in Hampton, and the Tri-Cities Center in Portsmouth.
 Through our distance learning programs, we deliver undergraduate courses and programs online to students located throughout the Commonwealth of Virginia, the nation and the world using a variety of delivery technologies.